 The path to healing looks different for each of us.
 At Life Wise Counselling, we draw from several trauma informed approaches that are grounded in research to support your recovery.
 We personalize treatment to your individual needs and goals

 Trauma may cause you to feel confused, ashamed, misunderstood, alone, or hopeless about your future.
 You may feel stuck in these negative emotions that weigh heavy on your shoulders.
 To break free from the weight of trauma, and regain control of your life, we may need to relearn agency and safety.
-Agency is a technical term for the human capacity to influence our functioning.
-It is the understanding that we have a say in our life and that we can shape our future through our actions.
+Agency is the understanding that we have a say in our life and that we can shape our future through our actions.

 Mindfulness and introspection are the first steps to promoting agency and safety.
 We will work together to gradually (and safely) increase your capacity to feel through mindfulness.
 By identifying and gently sensing your emotions in real time, we can tap into your ability to cope with them.